The Boondocks has a mostly hip-hop-influenced soundtrack full of songs and tunes that are quite catchy, hilarious, or even awesome.

-- The opening theme song "Judo Flip" by Asheru.
-It's a fittingly badass theme for an action-comedy show.
+- The opening theme song, "Judo Flip" by Asheru, is a fittingly badass theme for an action-comedy show.

-- Uncle Ruckus singing "Don't Trust Them New Niggas Over There!", which is a funny Establishing Character Moment for him.
+- Uncle Ruckus singing "Don't Trust Them New Niggas Over There!" is a funny Establishing Character Moment for him.

 The Story of Gangstalicious

-- Gangstalicious' ridiculously catchy song "Thuggin' Love", which is actually a funny metaphor for his secret homosexuality.
+- Gangstalicious' ridiculously catchy song "Thuggin' Love" is actually a funny metaphor for his secret homosexuality.

 - "Straight Outta the Oven, Made with Nothin' But Lovin" is one of the most rap songs used in the entire series.

 - When Robert sees Riley's last mural (a painting of Robert and his wife on their wedding day), the fitting song "Today" plays for this Awesomely Heartwarming Tear Jerker scene.

 - During the epic fight scene between the Freeman family vs. the Stinkmeaner-possessed Tom Dubois, this song by Metaphor the Great plays in the background, which contains a remixed version of the tune from "Judo Flip".

 - When the Stinkmeaner-possessed Tom Dubois enters the Freeman residence with an ax, this song by Isabelle Antena plays in the background, which makes this scene a lot scarier than it needs to be.